-For manufacturing and distribution sites:
+For manufacturing and distribution sites

-- 1. identify size of site in m2 - 2. identify primary waste source of the site from table below - 3. multiply waste intensity by site size to determine total monthly waste in kg. - 4. allocate the most suitable end-destination to the waste (recycling, recovery, incineration or landfill.
+- 1. Identify size of site in m - 2.
+Identify primary waste source of the site from table below - 3.
+Multiply waste intensity by site size to determine total monthly waste in kg. - 4.
+Allocate the most suitable end-destination to the waste (Recycling, Recovery, Incineration or landfill) generated and input in Enabler